The Best Airline-approved Pet Carriers for Traveling With Your Furry Friend

 Best Expandable Option: Mr. Peanut's Expandable Airline-Approved Pet Carrier

-Best with Wheels: Snoozer Roll Around 4-in-1 Pet Carrier
+Best With Wheels: Snoozer Roll Around 4-in-1 Pet Carrier

-Best for Anxious Pets: Sleepypod Air In-Cabin Pet Carrier
+Best Light-blocking: Sleepypod Air In-Cabin Pet Carrier

 Best for Cargo: Petmate Sky Kennel Pet Carrier